Database, Tables, Views, and Indexes

 ALTER VIEW AS modifies an inner query of the existing view.

-To modify the query for an existing view, you must be a system-level user or possess the ALTER VIEW privilege for the view.
+To modify the query for an existing view, you must be a system-level user or have the ALTER VIEW privilege for the view.
 You must also have the SELECT privilege on all referenced tables and views in the new query.

 Syntax